 In his book Surprised by Hope, Wright sketches out “the big picture of cosmic redemption that the New Testament invites us to make our own.”
 The gospel is about renewal and hope, not destruction and eternal torment.
 God’s mission is about eternal redemption and healing, not final destruction and the co-existing punishment of human souls.
 Wright continues:

-We should never underestimate the power and possibilities of the resurrection, and nor can we overestimate it either.
+We should never underestimate the power and possibilities of the resurrection, and nor can we we ever overestimate it either.

 The God of eternal conscious love is cruciform, continually and vulnerably emptying Himself to embrace the wounded-sinner, offering real hope to the unlovable and irredeemable.
 For at the core of God’s nature is a love-for-the-unlovable and hope for the hopeless.